-- That harvesting is at sustainable levels. - That the decision to allow such use is made on the basis of scientific evidence. - That levels of exploitation are checked frequently and such levels revised on the basis of sound management practices which are themselves based on hard scientific data. - That in the case of animal species harvesting is carried out in a humane manner, by licensed operators under the control of relevant wildlife authorities.
+- That the decision to allow such use is made on the basis of scientific evidence. - That levels of exploitation are checked frequently and such levels revised on the basis of sound management practices which are themselves based on hard scientific data. - In the case of animal species harvesting is carried out in a humane manner, by licensed operators under the control of relevant wildlife authorities.